 - When first started using these services I wasn’t sure if I was supposed to tip.
 I tried the first few times, but they refused to accept the money and asked me to fill out the email survey (which comes later that day usually) and give positive feedback instead.
 With the exception of Peapod, none of the stores’ associates would take a tip.

-Of the four online grocery shopping services that I have tested, I'd have to say that Peapod is my favorite.
-I know delivery vs. pickup isn't an "apples to apples" comparison, but I love the convenience of having the groceries put on my counter.
-The only drawback is the turn-around time is longer than the pickup services.
-Of the pickup services, I will have to say that Walmart is my favorite.
+Of the four online grocery shopping services that I have tested, I’d have to say that Peapod is my favorite.
+I know delivery vs. pickup isn’t an “apples to apples” comparison, but I love the convenience of having the groceries put on my counter.
+The only drawback is the turn-around time is longer than the pick-up services.
+Of the pick-up services, I will have to say that Walmart is my favorite.
 I like the website and online payment better.
 However, they usually take longer to get my groceries to the car.

 |Store||Fee||Type||Min.
 Order||Payment Accepted|